19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-16% of the employee’s ordinary wages for the month subject to a maximum of $800; and
+12.5% of the employee’s ordinary wages for the month subject to a maximum of $750; and

 An amount equal to the sum of —

 (a)

-7.5% of the employee’s ordinary wages for the month subject to a maximum of $375; and

-An amount equal to the sum of —

-(a)

-12.5% of the employee’s ordinary wages for the month subject to a maximum of $625; and

-An amount equal to the sum of —

-(a)

-5% of the employee’s ordinary wages for the month subject to a maximum of $250; and
+5% of the employee’s ordinary wages for the month subject to a maximum of $300; and

-(b)

-16% of the Relevant Additional Wages.

-(b)

-7.5% of the Relevant Additional Wages.

 (b)